dfe-analytical-services/dfeR/README.md

 dfeR is open to all of DfE and anything we think could be useful to other programmers / analysts can be contributed.

-Functionality is expected to focus around the following:
+Functionality is likely to focus around the following:

 1. Templates for analytical projects
-2. Publication R Markdown Templates
-3. Working with Microsoft SQL Databases
+2. Working with Microsoft SQL Databases
-4. DfE specific formatting
+3. DfE specific formatting

 Documentation for what has been included in the package so far is available at http://dfe-analytical-services.github.io/dfeR/